seothemes/hooks/README.md

 ## Quick setup

-Add the following to your custom plugin or theme functions to make sure everythings working:
+Install with composer to your custom plugin or theme:

+`composer require seothemes/hooks`

+Add the following example for testing:

 ```php
 namespace Company\Project;